liviaellen/ortho-3d/MEDIUM_ARTICLE.md

 - **Pathology Detection**: Identify cavities, fractures, and anomalies
 - **Real-time Processing**: Optimize for live intraoral scanner integration

+## Practical Limitations and Future Work

+As with any real-world AI project, we faced some practical limitations:

+### 🐌 **Performance Challenges**
+- **Large mesh files** slowed down training and visualization.
+Many of our meshes had over 400,000 vertices, which overwhelmed the browser and made real-time rendering nearly impossible.
+- **Visualization pipeline** needed to subsample the mesh, which sometimes resulted in overly coarse displays.
+- **Training time** took a long time, especially for the custom model.
+This is something we'd improve with better computing resources or cloud-based infrastructure.

+### 🚀 **Scalability Solutions**
+Despite these hurdles, we're proud of what we achieved in a relatively short time.
+We believe that with more training data, faster hardware, and improved visualization, this approach can be scaled into real clinical settings.

+**[SCREENSHOT PLACEHOLDER: Slide 7 - Future improvements slide showing limitations and potential solutions]**

 ## Open Source and Reproducibility

 ### 🌟 **Available Resources**